compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/Resources for Genomics.md

 ### What information do you get when you search for e.g. *KRAS* gene?

 #### Gene view and Overview
 In the gene view section, you'll see a histogram which is a **graphical view of mutations across KRAS**.
-The **overview** section gives an overview of KRAS, along with links to any related data and resources.
+The overview section gives an **overview of KRAS**, along with links to any related data and resources.

 #### Tissue distribution
 In this section, you'll see a table which shows **the distribution of mutations across the primary tissue types.**